 - Exercises can be theoretical or practical (programming)

-- Exercise classes I will try to give in an interactive format (Zoom is quite suitable for that).
+- Exercise classes I will try to give in an interactive format.
 This way I can try to answer your questions and maybe demonstrate thing on the computer to guide you

 The success of the course needs your active participation.